 Solvency requirements are based on the scrutinising of theoretical risks in investment assets.
 The central quantity in the scrutinising of solvency is the solvency limit.
 The riskier the company's investment distribution, the higher the solvency limit and the larger solvency margin it requires.
 The indicators of solvency are the proportion of solvency margin to the technical provisions and the proportion of solvency margin to the solvency limit.
-The item paralleled with the solvency margin is two thirds of the solvency limit in normal conditions, but during the validity of the exceptive law (853/2008), it is 2 per cent of the technical provisions, and if the amount of the solvency margin is a normal conditions, but during the validity of the solvency limit (upper limit of the target zone) for a second year in a row, the company shall make an extra transfer to client bonuses.
+The item paralleled with the solvency margin shall then be taken into account.
+The minimum amount of solvency margin is two thirds of the solvency limit in normal conditions, but during the validity of the exceptive law (853/2008), it is 2 per cent of the technical provisions, and if the amount of the solvency margin exceeds the quadruple amount of the solvency limit (upper limit of the target zone) for a second year in a row, the company shall make an extra transfer to client bonuses.